BradleyCulley/bradleyculley.github.io/_posts/2024-06-16-living-forever-could-be-nice.md

 -----

 <p>
-On a personal level, and to put it poetically, 100 normal-length lifetimes should really be the bare minimum.
+On a personal level, to put it poetically, 100 normal-length lifetimes should really be the bare minimum.
 I once saw someone remark upon a biographical film, about a man in his 80s who had lived an amazing life, that people like that ought to be able to start over and live another lifetime.
 </p>